RaspberryPiFoundation/microbit-curriculum/en-GB/frustration/index.md

 ## Activity Checklist { .check }

 + You're going to add 1 to your `fails` variable every time a connection is made on Pin0.
-To do this, Click 'Add Event', and choose `onPressPin0`.
+To do this, drag `on pin P0 pressed` from 'Input'.

 ![screenshot](images/frustration-pressPin0.png)